- Know your Mac Pro Models

-The Mac Pro 2013 has the dubious honor as the longest produced Macintosh, besting the Macintosh plus, which was produced from 1986 to 1990 without an upgrade.
-The 2013 Mac Pro was conceived as the successor of the original Mac Pro, eschewing the modularity for a (debatably) stylish and certainly radical redesign.
+The Mac Pro 2013 has the dubious honor as the longest produced Macintosh, besting the Macintosh Plus produced from 1986 to 1990 without an upgrade.
+The 2013 Mac Pro was conceived as the original Mac Pro's successor, eschewing the modularity for a (debatably) stylish and radical redesign.
 After a few positive reactions by publications for its foreign looks, it quickly became snubbed for its lack of upgradability, stability, and Apple's complete and absolute antipathy (verging on enmity) towards it.

 The Mac Pro 2013 has been prone to an abnormal rate of failures due to heat, with a nameless Apple exec quoted as saying, "think we designed ourselves into a bit of a thermal corner if you will".
 Apple also took steps to extend its repair program, but problems persist.
 Despite the naysayers, the Mac Pro 2013 isn't without its fans (no pun intended), as at the time of its unveiling, it was a powerful, quirky computer in a diminutive form factor.
 Despite its limited upgradability, the computer is a modular design, and nearly every part of significance can be replaced.
-No Mac produced after it has allowed for the range of upgrades (although the iMac 5k is a close second).
+Only the 2019 Mac Pro since it has allowed for the range of user servicability (although the iMac 5k is a close second).
 It's the bridge to a by-gone era, where CPUs and storage and even GPUs were removable.

 Perhaps the 2019 Mac Pro a return to PCIe, but more than likely, 2013 will be the template..
 Edit: The Mac Pro 2019 marks an expensive return to PCIe.